LukePappa/Ourism/text.md

-Human beings have the capacity to find perfect fulfillment in the act of existing itself, and they may devote themselves to that pursuit
+Human beings have the capacity to find perfect fulfillment in the act of existing itself, and they may devote themselves to that pursuit.